TO: Agent Person

 He made his choice, that is how stories begin, that is how they end.
 Everyone has a choice.
 A choice to embrace life and love.
 A choice to embrace hate and death.
 To hold hope close to one’s heart, or to fill it with sorrow.
 Everyone has choices, and he chose hate.

 Some wounds cannot be lanced, and the infection just grows and grows taking first the limbs and finally the trunk.
 The hatred burns and burns as it devours itself and all those around it.
 A raging forest fire unstopped and unstoppable until it has burned itself out.
-Hatred can reach a level it can only be fed not fought, for it must burn everything before it can finally die.
+Hatred can reach a level it can only be fed not fought, for it must burn everything before it can finally die out.

-Hate is a tough place to find oneself.
+Hate is a tough song to sing.

 Tough but freeing.

 Hate is where we find ourselves ending this story.
 But each end is a beginning, and each beginning is an end.
-Time is a funny thing, and since this hate formed at the last point, I suppose it should be counted as the end of the story.
+Time is a funny thing, and since this hate formed at a last point, I suppose it should be counted as the end of the story.
 For that is how hate is, an end to everything.
 This story is no different, it has an ending of pain and sorrow, and that ending is why there is hatred.
 A hatred that spreads from its inception back only to finally die in the beginning.
 A hatred that hunts the characters throughout the tale.